 This dish has proven to help prevent several health problems.
 These might include diarrhoea, gastroenteritis, constipation, inflammatory bowel disease, and irritable bowel syndrome.
 The probiotics in Miso also help push out the pathogenic bacteria in the gut and boost gastrointestinal health.

-Buttermilk or Chaas is one of the most favourite summer drinks in India.
+Buttermilk or Chaas is one of the favourite summer drinks in India.
 Buttermilk contains high levels of probiotic organisms in its liquid.
 These organisms in buttermilk can make it an excellent healthy food, even when you don't like milk.
 There are two types of buttermilk: traditional and cultured.
 Traditional buttermilk is nothing more than a leftover liquid from churning butter, which has the virtue of containing probiotics.
 On the other hand, cultured buttermilk does not contain probiotics.

 Traditionally, buttermilk is thicker than milk, so you might have a hard time drinking it.
 When you mix yoghurt with buttermilk, the two combine well to create a smooth and thick white drink.
-The probiotics in buttermilk are the lactic acid bacteria (LAB) that helps in preventing diarrhoea and abdominal cramps.
+The probiotics in buttermilk are the lactic acid bacteria (LAB) that help in preventing diarrhoea and abdominal cramps.
 It is used to make various recipes like cottage cheese, blue cheese, tartar sauce, sour cream, etc. Buttermilk can be used for cooking recipes like pancakes, waffles, biscuits, pies, cakes, cookies and so on.

 Kefir is a sour milk drink.
 It is created by inserting kefir grains into cow’s or goat’s milk.
 Kefir grains are not cereal grains; they are rather brands of carboxylic acid bacterium and yeast.
 Acidified milk is created by the production of bacteria during fermentation, so it’s got much more probiotics than unfermented milk.
 Kefir may have been invented in Russia or Turkey, however, nowadays it’s consumed all over the world.
 Nowadays people take advantage of numerous types of probiotic drinks like Kefir.
 It’s available at the local supermarkets, natural food stores, and online stores.

-Children who have lower amounts of intestinal bacterium may be prescribed prenatal vitamins which help achieve the levels needed to maintain optimal health.
+Children who have lower amounts of the intestinal bacterium may be prescribed prenatal vitamins which help achieve the levels needed to maintain optimal health.
 Probiotics are helpful in retraining gut bacteria.
 The latest research has shown that overuse of antibiotics results in a harmful imbalance of your child's intestines.

 These probiotic supplements for children can help keep things balanced while also relieving the symptoms of irritable bowel syndrome, which no child wants to have while going through the potty training stage.
 Probiotics can also help balance the growth and development of beneficial bacteria in children.

 Every child's needs are different and therefore there is no generic amount or set doses of probiotics that can be recommended for children.
-Various factors contribute to this decision, such as the health problems and if the child is taking other medications.
+Various factors contribute to this decision, such as health problems and if the child is taking other medications.
 It is also important to consider any allergies and proper weight maintenance.
-For questions regarding children's use of probiotics, parents must consult a physician, their child's paediatrician or primary care provider.
+For questions regarding children's use of probiotics, parents must consult a physician, their child's pediatrician or primary care provider.